lsst/fgcmcal/cookbook/README.md

 ### FGCM-Specific Data Products

-The data products that are of use to the end user, and grabbed from the butler, e.g.:
+The data products that may be of use to the end user, and grabbed from the butler, e.g.:

 ```python